Low Inventory in Boston Encourages Growth in Cohasset, Hingham, Quincy and Weymouth

 For a long time, there has been a discussion about millennials being a renters generation.
 The rental market around the country is as expensive as it has ever been.
 This is spurred by millennials who are not necessarily ready to settle down and become home buyers.
 Millennials are much more likely to change jobs in their 20’s and to push back marriage and having children.

 What we are starting to see though, is that millennials are delaying the home buying process, not putting it off forever.
 This next generational wave is riding the strong job market into the world of family life.
+Real estate brokers that take advantage of cutting edge online real estate marketing appear to reap the majority of the benifits.
 The major milestones – marriage, children, and buying a home – are coming in the early 30’s for more and more new couples.
 Some people thought they would never see the day, but millennials are actually starting to move out of their parents’ basements and into suburban homes.